 What to Expect at Your Lip Filler Appointment

 Your consultation and the administration of lip filler could occur on the same day.
+(Read about what to expect at your first lip filler appointment.)
 Your doctor will ask you about your specific aesthetic goals, walk you through your options, and together you’ll determine how to move forward.
 There are a handful of options to choose from when it comes to injectable filler, but how much filler is used varies from person to person.
 Generally speaking, 1cc for both lips is a relatively common amount, which costs between $600 and $1,000.

 “Once the patient decides how they want to proceed, we either use either an injectable or a topical anesthetic to numb the lips, or both,” says Dr. Cohen.